 While technology is invaluable, over-reliance on it can diminish the role of human analysis and critical thinking.
 To mitigate this, organizations should adopt a balanced approach where technology enhances, rather than replaces, human expertise.
 Regular analyst-led threat hunting and investigative analysis remain essential for identifying sophisticated threats that automated systems might overlook.

-3. Ignoring SOC scalability needs
+3. Ignoring security operations center scalability needs

 4. Neglecting cross-functional collaboration